Elizabeth, South Australia: Parks

 Dauntsey Reserve is located between Winterslow Road and Woodford Road.
 Ridley Reserve is located on the suburb's southern boundary.
 There are other parks and reserves in the suburb.

 Schools

 Playford International College (formerly Fremont-Elizabeth City High School) is on Philip Highway.
 Kaurna Plains School is on Ridley Road.

 Sport

 Elizabeth is the home of the Central District Bulldogs, an Australian rules football team in the South Australian National Football League (SANFL).
-The team hwon nine SANFL premierships in the period from 2000 to 2010.
-They play all of their home games at Elizabeth Oval (currently named "X Convenience Oval").
+The team won nine SANFL premierships in the period from 2000 to 2010.
+They play all of their home games at Elizabeth Oval ("X Convenience Oval" under naming rights).

-Elizabeth also has an association football club (soccer), the Playford City Patriots, who play in the South Australian State League.
-However, their home stadium is Ramsay Park in Edinburgh North, westerly adjacent to Elizabeth.

 Transport

 Roads

-Elizabeth is serviced by Main North Road, connecting the suburb to Adelaide city centre, and by Philip Highway.
+Elizabeth is serviced by Main North Road, connecting the suburb to the Adelaide city centre, and by Philip Highway.

 Public transport

-Elizabeth is serviced by public transport run by the Adelaide Metro.

-The Gawler railway line passes beside the suburb.
-The closest station is Elizabeth.
+Elizabeth is serviced by public transport run by the Adelaide Metro, including buses and the Gawler railway line which passes beside the suburb.
+Mountbatten Square houses Elizabeth station, which also acts as a major bus interchange for the region.

-Elizabeth is serviced by buses run by the Adelaide Metro.